6 Tasks for Efficient Google Workspace Admin

 Looks for Abnormal Behavior and Insider Threats

-Administrators of any system today must be vigilant with regard to threats to data security.
-Data must be protected at all costs as it is typically what drives and fuels most businesses today.
 Threats can come from any vector or weak point.
 Google Workspace administrators must keep an eye out for any abnormal behavior that may constitute a breach in security.
 This may even come from insider threats.

 What would constitute abnormal behavior or threats to data security and potential data leakage?
 The following events would be events a vigilant Google Workspace administrator would keep an eye on.